Rahman Connelly’s practice focuses on all aspects of bankruptcy, restructuring and bankruptcy litigation.

 • Bankruptcy and Out-of-Court Restructuring Representations

-• In re IIG Global Trade Finance Fund Ltd. (in Official Liquidation), et al. (Bankr.
-S.D.N.Y.): Counsel to the joint official liquidators of two affiliated Cayman Island investment funds in a series of cross-border asset recovery proceedings arising from a greater than $120 million Ponzi-like scheme.
+• Counsel to the joint official liquidators of two affiliated Cayman Island investment funds in a series of cross-border asset recovery proceedings arising from a greater than $120 million Ponzi-like scheme.
+In re IIG Global Trade Finance Fund Ltd. (in Official Liquidation), et al. (Bankr.
+S.D.N.Y.).

-• In re Comair Limited (In Business Rescue) (Bankr.
-S.D.N.Y.): Represents, as U.S. counsel, the business recovery professionals of Comair Limited, a South African airline, in its chapter 15 case and South African business rescue proceedings.
+• Represents, as U.S. counsel, the business recovery professionals of Comair Limited, a South African airline, in its chapter 15 case and South African business rescue proceedings.
+In re Comair Limited (In Business Rescue) (Bankr.
+S.D.N.Y.).

-• Washington Prime Group, Inc.: Counsel to an ad hoc group of unsecured bondholders in an out-of-court restructuring of a large real estate investment trust with more than $3.7 billion of debt and other obligations.
+• Counsel to an ad hoc group of unsecured bondholders in an out-of-court restructuring of a large real estate investment trust with more than $3.7 billion of debt and other obligations.
+Washington Prime Group Inc.

-• In re EP Energy, et al. (Bankr.
+• Represented an ad hoc group of senior secured noteholders and the indenture trustee in the chapter 11 cases of EP Energy, et al., an oil and gas exploration company with assets in Texas and Utah and more than $4.5 billion of debt and other obligations.
+In re EP Energy, et al. (Bankr.
 S.D.
-Tex.): Represented an ad hoc group of senior secured noteholders and the indenture trustee in the chapter 11 cases of EP Energy, et al., an oil and gas exploration company with assets in Texas and Utah and more than $4.5 billion of debt and other obligations.
+Tex.).

-• Puerto Rico Ports Authority: Represented an ad hoc group of noteholders in an out-of-court restructuring of more than $150 million in municipal bond debt.
+• Represented an ad hoc group of noteholders in an out-of-court restructuring of more than $150 million in municipal bond debt.
+Puerto Rico Ports Authority.

-• In re Armstrong Energy Inc., et al. (Bankr.
+• Represented the official committee of unsecured creditors in the chapter 11 cases of Armstrong Energy Inc. and its affiliated debtors, which were leading producers of thermal coal from the Illinois Basin in Western Kentucky.
+In re Armstrong Energy Inc., et al. (Bankr.
 E.D.
-Mo.): Represented the official committee of unsecured creditors in the chapter 11 cases of Armstrong Energy Inc. and its affiliated debtors, which were leading producers of thermal coal from the Illinois Basin in Western Kentucky.
+Mo.).

-• In re Tops Holding II Corporation, et al. (Bankr.
-S.D.N.Y.): Represented the official committee of unsecured creditors in the chapter 11 cases of Tops Holding II Corporation and its affiliated debtors, which held more than $750 million of prepetition debt.
+• Represented the official committee of unsecured creditors in the chapter 11 cases of Tops Holding II Corporation and its affiliated debtors, which held more than $750 million of prepetition debt.
+In re Tops Holding II Corporation, et al. (Bankr.
+S.D.N.Y.).

-• In re SunEdison, Inc., et al. (Bankr.
-S.D.N.Y.): Special counsel to the official committee of unsecured creditors in the chapter 11 cases of SunEdison, the world’s largest renewable energy developer.
+• Special counsel to the official committee of unsecured creditors in the chapter 11 cases of SunEdison, the world’s largest renewable energy developer.
+In re SunEdison Inc., et al. (Bankr.
+S.D.N.Y.).

-• In re Maxus Energy Corporation, et al. (Bankr.
-D. Del.): Represented Maxus Energy Corporation and four affiliated debtors in their chapter 11 cases.
+• Represented Maxus Energy Corporation and four affiliated debtors in their chapter 11 cases.
+In re Maxus Energy Corporation, et al. (Bankr.
+D. Del.).

 • Bankruptcy Litigation Representations